 - Negative experiences on social media can also increase feelings of loneliness and social isolation.

 - Also Includes: Social Loneliness; Social Isolation Loneliness; Isolation Loneliness

-- Even though the terms are used interchangeably, solitude and loneliness are actually two different things.
+- Even though the terms are used interchangeably, solitude, loneliness, and isolation are actually very different things.